San Giorgio Monastery: Revival

 In 1951 the Italian Government granted the monastery to the Cini Foundation, which restored it and revived its cultural heritage.
 On 29–30 May 1956 the Venice Conference of the Foreign Ministers of the six Member States of the European Coal and Steel Community (ECSC) was held in the San Giorgio Monastery to discuss the Spaak Report of the Spaak Committee.

-The old and smaller monastic buildings to the left and rear of the basilica still serve as a small monastery of Benedictine monks.
+The old and smaller monastic buildings to the left and rear of the basilica still serve as a small monastery of Benedictine monks, who continue to offer hospitality as part of their mission.